 The drinkable artworks emanating from behind the bar are all handled by Mr Marcis Dzelzainis, one of the pioneering mixologists behind the reinvention of the London cocktail scene over the past decade or so.
 He’s worked with such liquor luminaries as Tony Conigliaro at 69 Colebrooke Row and Ryan Chetiyawardana at Dandelyan – opening bars & devising recipes for them.
 Anyway here he’s created a rum-focused, Havana-appropriate drinks list that includes sippables such as the ‘Papa Doble’ (an homage to Ernest Hemingway’s drink of choice) and the ‘Jennings Cox’ (named after the inventor of the daiquiri).
-He’s also apparently been pretty fastidious about recreating the original daiquiri served at El Floridita in Havana (you can have either that or a Mango Colada as your welcome cocktail).
+He’s also apparently been pretty fastidious about recreating the original daiquiri served at El Floridita in Havana.

 And the live music we mentioned?
-It’s played by a house band, virtually every night.
+It’s played by a house band, Tues-Sat, from around 6.30-9pm.

 So at least one thing will be smokin’…